 - Continue ensuring that the public budget covers at least 60% of total national vaccination costs.
 According to the World Health Organization, high-income countries spent approximately 0.3% of their recurrent healthcare expenditure on immunization in 2019.
 In comparison, Taiwan only allocated about 0.2% in the same year.
 The Committee commends the government for its decision to increase the annual budget for routine vaccinations (excluding Covid-19 vaccines) from approximately NT$3.4 billion to an estimated NT$5 billion by 2025, a meaningful step toward strengthening national immunization efforts.

 The Committee urges the government to continue following the Public Immunity Strengthening Plan, Phase I, ensuring that the public budget covers at least 60% of total national vaccination costs.
-In parallel, the National Vaccine Fund Expansion should be updated without delay to reaffirm Taiwan’s long-term commitment to epidemic prevention and public health resilience.
+In parallel, the National Vaccine Fund Expansion should be updated without delay to reaffirm Taiwan’s long-term commitment to epidemic prevention and public health resilience. - Fortify vaccination for all ages.
+As Taiwan transitions into a super-aged society, strengthening immunization is essential.
+Innovative vaccines should be introduced, and pediatric vaccination programs should be prioritized and aligned with international best practices, such as those recommended by the United States, while national immunization guidelines are regularly updated.

 According to 2023 CDC data, 49.1% of individuals aged 65 and above had received at least one dose of the pneumococcal vaccine.
 However, pneumonia has remained the third-leading cause of death in Taiwan for six consecutive years.
 Influenza vaccine coverage for this age group was only 50% in 2024, significantly lower than South Korea’s 80%.
 The Committee recommends expanding vaccine access and coverage for older adults to reduce preventable illness and mortality, and to support Taiwan’s broader healthy aging goals.